Case study 🕵️♀️ Mosaic for Jetpack Compose

 Nodes

-Any Compose client library needs to define its own nodes, and teach the runtime how to materialize them by providing an implementation of the Applier
+Any Compose client library needs to define its own nodes for the Composition (in-memory representation of the tree) and teach the runtime how to materialize them by providing an implementation of the Applier

 .
-That is: Teaching the runtime how to build and update the tree.
+That means: Teaching the runtime how to build and update the tree.

-Here are the Mosaic nodes and the Applier
+Here is how the Mosaic nodes are represented in memory, and here is the Applier implementation.

-Normally, in a UI library relying on Jetpack Compose, each UI node knows how to get attached to / detached from the tree, and how to measure, layout, and draw itself.
+Normally, in a UI library relying on the Compose runtime, each in-memory representation of a UI node knows how to get attached to / detached from the tree, and how to measure, layout, and draw itself.
 You can see that in Compose UI LayoutNode, for example.
 Mosaic nodes are not different.

 As we can see in the link from above, MosaicNode